mlan/docker-asterisk/ROADMAP.md

 ## Asterisk modules

-check what modules are needed and avoid loading others.
+- check what modules are needed and avoid loading others.
 This will help get rid of error messages during startup.

+## Create demo

+- docker-compose.yml
+- Makefile, move test targets here